 The policymaker must determine all actors that might be interested in or able to influence the policy in some manner.
-It will be important to know their views on the policy being considered.
-Do they support it or will they oppose it, and why.
-The answer to the "why" will tell the policymaker what would need to be done to convince these actors to support the policy in question.
-Stakeholders are those actors that have a stake or interest in the policy being considered because the actor can affect or be affected by the policy.
-They could range from interest groups and the general population to branches of the Armed Forces, departments of the executive branch, or members of the legislative body of government.
+It is important to know their views on the policy under consideration.
+Do they support it or will they oppose it, and why?
+The answer to the "why" may tell the policymaker what to do to convince a particular actor to support the policy in question.
+In some cases, the policymaker may not be able to satisfy the concerns of relevant actors who may object either to parts of a policy recommendation or to the entire policy proposal.
+In those instances, the senior decisionmaker must determine the significance of the disagreement and its impact on the policy recommendation.

+Stakeholders are those actors with an interest in the policy being considered because the actor can affect or be affected by the policy.12 They could range from interest groups and the general population to branches of the Armed Forces, departments of the executive branch, or members of the legislative body of government.

-Audiences might be elements of the society that are not directly involved in the policy process, nor need they have a particular interest in the specific policy, but nevertheless can influence the process if they perceive the issue to be important enough.
-Their general support may also be required for the policy to be resourced and implemented.
-These audiences might encompass parts of the media, the general population, or other actors within the international system such as other nation-states or international organizations.
+Audiences might be elements of the society that are not directly involved in the policy process or do not have an interest in the specific policy but can influence the process if they perceive the issue to be important enough.
+Their general support may also be required to resource or implement the policy.
+These audiences might encompass parts of the media, the general population, or other actors in the international system such as other nation-states or international organizations.

-Finally, policy communities are those communities of actors within or outside the respective governments responsible for, interested in, or with influence over the national security and foreign policymaking issue in question.
+Finally, policy communities are those communities of actors in or outside the respective governments responsible for, interested in, or influential over the national security and foreign policymaking issue in question.
 They are often also stakeholders.
 They would include the specific elements of the executive and legislative branches such as the relevant departments and agencies, the Executive Office of the President, and components of Congress, as well as interested think tanks.
-In the end, if Executive branch departmental policy objectives are compatible with the nation's overall desires and goals, if they have public support, if they can provide needed long-term direction, if they possess the fidelity from which sufficiently detailed ways or course of action programs can be developed, and if, once executed, there can be a measure of the results, then there is a good chance that the policy end state will be attainable.
+In the end, if executive branch departmental policy objectives are compatible with the nation's overall desires and goals, if they have public support, if they can provide needed long-term direction, if they possess the specificity from which sufficiently detailed courses of action can be developed, and if, once executed, there can be a measure of the results, then there is a good chance that the policy end state will be attainable.13